 It’s all about the programming!

 In the old days of 2016, AQA and the other exam boards thought that your project was all about the writeup.
 Which is why 10 marks were available for writing a simple user guide.
-Since then all exam boards have (rightfully) decided that it’s not about the writeup – it’s about the technical solution.
+Since then the AQA exam board have (rightfully) decided that it’s not about the writeup – it’s about the technical solution.
+For OCR it's all about the project management.

 In the AQA Exam, your marks are broken down like this: